 ABC/NY’s trainings and events support our overarching mission of bridging the arts and business community around creative and mutually beneficial partnerships, but also focus heavily on specific programs.
 Through the DIAL program, we aim to build practical skills and networks for students and alumni to become arts leaders and through the Art@work program, we focus on training artists/nonprofit organizations to develop, implement, and manage creative arts workshops that help address business challenges and skill-building, as well as spark creativity and dialogue for private sector partners.

 Check out our past events recaps for more.

 Vice Chair - Alessandra DiGiusto

-Head of Corporate Citizenship Americas, Deutsche Bank Americas Foundation
+Head of CSR Americas and Executive Director of Deutsche Bank Americas Foundation

 Treasurer - Kevin Hogan